dadap/pigdo/README.md

 * Doxygen, for generating source code documentation (optional)
 * GNU Autotools (including the Autoconf Archive), if building from git

+If any of these dependencies (apart from Autotools if you are building from a tarball, or Doxygen) are missing, pigdo may still build successfully, but might be limited in functionality to the point that it is unable to process .jigdo files.

-The standard GNU autotools workflow will build and install pigdo from the source tarball, i.e.:
+The standard GNU Autotools workflow will build and install pigdo from the source tarball, i.e.:

-    # ./configure
+1. ./configure
-    # make
+2. make
-    # make install
+3. make install

 The install step is optional: the pigdo executable may be run directly from the source directory once it is built.